first-try-software/manufacturable/README.md

 ## Motivation

-We wrote Manufacturable so we wouldn't have to keep modifying our factory code every time we needed to add functionanlity to our applications.
+We wrote Manufacturable, so we wouldn't have to keep modifying our factory code every time we needed to add functionality to our applications.
 For example, consider this factory:

 ```ruby